Buying Your First Home: A Beginner’s Guide to the Home Buying Process

 When searching for a house with your Realtor®, it’s wise to first drive by the homes and check out the surrounding area before scheduling a showing.
 Look at the neighborhood and surroundings, including any potential drawbacks like unappealing features as well as desirable features.
 If you’re not pleased with what you see, simply call your agent to cancel the showing.

-In addition, it’s beneficial to conduct further research on the homes you’re interested in.
+In addition, it’s beneficial to conduct further research on the homes you’re interested during the home buying process.
 Consider factors like security, safety, schools, and community features.
 For example, the Red Bank area may be appealing to some because of its dog park.
 You can use the internet to find sites that offer information on crime rates, school rankings and reviews, and community features.
 If it’s a community you’re interested in, check if they have a Facebook page, you may start to meet your new neighbors.

 When it’s time to see the house in person, it’s a good idea to bring a pencil and paper to take notes.
 It’s easy to forget details when looking at multiple homes.
 Your realtor should provide you with an MLS printout of the house, which will include important details like the age of the house and the roof.
 They should also bring a CMA, which is a Competitive Market Analysis that will help determine if the house is priced correctly and give you a good indication of what to offer based on the houses that have recently sold in the area.